|

 emotion from the many semi-realistic characters and the viewer

 alike.
-The film is playful and edgy, but Fincher doesn't play the audience
+The film is playful and edgy, but Fincher doesn't play his audience

 on us, sometimes rhythmically, sometimes cacophonically.
-And I'm not
+I'm not

 even sure how much he enjoys it all.
-What Fincher most certainly does enjoy,
+What Fincher most certainly does enjoy is the media satire scattered around the

 film.
 It's not much fun – more sickening – but

-cynical journalists keep increasing the pain that we feel through
+cynical journalists augment the pain we feel through

 our main protagonist Nick Dunne.
 The fact that Ben Affleck gives a